mikeizbicki/cmc-csci143/topic_06_schema_design/README.md

 ### Row Overhead

-1. **for midterm**: you are responsible for being able to calculate the number of bytes used by a row of data
+1. you are responsible for being able to calculate the number of bytes used by a row of data

    references:
     1. basic tutorial: <https://www.2ndquadrant.com/en/blog/on-rocks-and-sand/>